The Purple Piano Project: Critical response

 "The episode's most intriguing development ... was the revelation that new characters such as the Aspergers' exploiter and the eccentric, funny, super-talented kids who performed the medley could hold my attention as strongly as the original cast of Glee.
 If Murphy, Brennan and Falchuk are clever enough, they could start integrating new freshmen and sophomores into the existing cast, and make them so lively and distinctive that when the founding characters graduate—as they eventually must—we won't think that Glee is overstaying its welcome by continuing to produce new episodes."

 — Matt Zoller Seitz of Salon.com on "The Purple Piano Project" as it bodes for Glees future.

 The plot which involved Rachel and Kurt attracted uniformly favorable reviews.
 Fallon called it "one of the episode's strongest subplots", and Salon.coms Matt Zoller Seitz deemed it the episode's "most successful and affecting."
 Bell named Rachel and Kurt as her favorite Glee pairing, and Futterman wrote that their "friendship has grown from something catty into something genuine and relatable and their interactions are likely the most authentic for any aspiring musical theater performers among Glees viewers."
-Within her generally negative review of the episode, VanDerWerff noted that the NYADA mixer scene "features some of the best work Chris Colfer and Lea Michele have contributed to the show."
+Within her generally negative review of the episode, St. James noted that the NYADA mixer scene "features some of the best work Chris Colfer and Lea Michele have contributed to the show."
 In contrast, the adult storylines were generally poorly received.
 Zoller Seitz branded Will and Emma's relationship boring, and Abby West of Entertainment Weekly disliked the fact the season began with them in an established relationship: "I feel like I missed a huge leap for Emma and we need to have it acknowledged."
 Fallon disparaged Will as being "insufferable", and attributed this to "Morrison's wooden characterization, the stilted writing [and] the flat purpose that the character serves on the show".
-Sue's storyline was described as nonsensical by VanDerWerff, who wrote that she "has decided to take her crusade against the glee club to a congressional district-wide audience, because, well, she was the most popular character in season one, and she will be again, via blunt force, if necessary."
+Sue's storyline was described as nonsensical by St. James, who wrote that she "has decided to take her crusade against the glee club to a congressional district-wide audience, because, well, she was the most popular character in season one, and she will be again, via blunt force, if necessary."
 Reiter, however, found Sue to be "in perfect form in this episode, neither too mean nor too misty", and enjoyed her storyline.